theosanderson/taxonium/README.md

 ## Structure

-Taxonium now consists of a number of components:
+Taxonium consists of a number of components:

 - [taxoniumtools](./taxoniumtools/) - a Python package that lets you easily generate Taxonium files from Usher protobuf files
 - [taxonium_web_client](./taxonium_web_client/) - the web client that is available at e.g. taxonium.org and let's you explore Taxonium files in your browser